 Place your trellis vertical pieces on top of the horizontal pieces at 6″, 12″, and 18″ intervals.
 Attach only the vertical pieces to the horizontal pieces using your stapler and staples, but not to the frame.
 This is the back side of the trellis facing you.

-Remove the trellis from the frame and complete it as you desire.
-I chose to create a faux patina using my Dixie Belle Bronze Patina Paint and Green and Blue Patina Spray.
+Then, remove the trellis from the frame and complete it as you desire.
+I chose to create a faux patina using my patina paint kit as mentioned above.
 I’m all about texture and dimension, so these paints are going to help me create a wonderful aged look to our DIY garden arbor.

 The process is simple and amazing!
 I show it all in the video below.

 While you are waiting for you coats of paint to dry, you can finish the assembly of your arbor.
-Attach your headers using the carriage bolts.
+Begin by, attaching your headers using the carriage bolts.
 Feel free to make your header have any decorative element you wish.
 We cut a notch out of our header for a decorative touch.
-Measure 2″ down from top edge, and 4″ in from outside bottom corner.
+Then, measure 2″ down from top edge, and 4″ in from outside bottom corner.